GSA/digitalgov.gov/content/events/2024/12/2024-12-19-uswds-monthly-call-december-2024.md

 **Slide 31.** We defined standards as actions that will help agencies meet the public’s evolving expectations for digital experiences.
 The standards are evidence-based, auditable and lead to a consistent digital experience.

-**Slide 32.** We launched our website ([standards.digital.gov](http://standards.digital.gov)) with 3 pending standards that will be tracked for compliance at some point in the future.
+**Slide 32.** We launched our website ([standards.digital.gov](http://standards.digital.gov)) with three pending standards that will be tracked for compliance at some point in the future.

 The government banner which has the line “this is a federal government website”, with the flag, and the "this is how you know" dropdown, which is an item we found the public looks for to know if they can trust the website.